 Story in brief

-Francis has taught figure drawing and painting in various Institutes of Further Education and, as a Visiting Lecturer, has been employed at all levels in Art Schools, especially for his knowledge of colour.
-He has held two three-year fellowships at the University of Stirling: first as the Cottrell Memorial Fellow, researching a new approach to the use of colour in paintings; and then, as a Senior Research Fellow in the Department of Psychology, studying drawing skills.
+Francis has taught figure drawing and painting in various Institutes of Further Education and, as a Visiting Lecturer, has been employed at all levels in Art Schools (for details see below), especially for his knowledge of colour.
+He has held two three-year fellowships at the University of Stirling: first as the Tom Cottrell Memorial Fellow, researching a new approach to the use of colour in paintings; and then, as a Senior Research Fellow in the Department of Psychology, studying drawing skills.
 Subsequently, he was a prime mover in creation of the University of Stirling Vision Group, an interdisciplinary body working on computer-based image interpretation.
 He has given talks concerning various aspects of drawing skills and colour perception both at international conferences and to Psychology Departments in Britain (including Edinburgh, Cambridge and Oxford).
 His ideas on these subjects have been published in various scholarly journals and books.

 Comments on preliminary versions of the books written by the Course Director